download13/replicated-list/README.md

 The method used to stream data must carry the messages IN ORDER.
 If the messages are out of order the accuracy of the replication cannot be guaranteed.
 Imagine doing `push 3` and `push 7`.
 If they are out of the order the older the array contents will be out of order as well.

-Do not call the mutating methods on a following list, this will result in the follower being out of sync with the leader.
+Do not call the mutating methods on a following list, this will result in the follower getting out of sync with the leader.